DevExpress/testcafe-aurelia-selectors/README.md

 Parameter                   | Description
 --------------------------- | -----------
-expression                       | The JavaScript expression to which the element's `checked` attribute is bound. parentSelector&#160;*(optional)*  | A TestCafe [selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html).
+expression                       | The JavaScript expression to which the element's checked state is bound. parentSelector&#160;*(optional)*  | A TestCafe [selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html).
 If specified, TestCafe will search for the target element among the descendants of the element identified by this selector.

 ### byFocusBind